VermontDepartmentOfHealth/docgov/CONTRIBUTING.md

 Markdown validation is provided by [vscode-markdownlint](https://github.com/DavidAnson/vscode-markdownlint).

-Current exceptions, which are saved to `/.markdownlint.json`, and their rationale
+Here are the current exceptions, saved to `/.vscode/.settings.json`, and their rationale:

 * [MD012](https://github.com/markdownlint/markdownlint/blob/master/docs/RULES.md#md012---multiple-consecutive-blank-lines) - **Multiple blank lines**
   Headings often have a tall visual margin to separate content - if markdown authors want to emulate that, okay